taotao6688/cloud30_cookbooks/spss_analytics/README.md

 ### Installable
 - Please make sure, `anl_svr_1.0.1.0_l86_en_.tar.gz` is available for installation over HTTP URL as `http://0.0.0.0/`
+- Please make sure, `spss_as_libs.tar.gz` is available for installation over HTTP URL as same mentioned above i.e. `http://0.0.0.0/`

+### Dependencies
+- Please make sure, you have BigInsights 2.1.1 is installed prior proceeding further.

+### SSH Authentication
+- Please make sure you are able to login to BigInsights node with command :  ssh root@<biginsights_node_name> and vice versa.
+It is necessary that both nodes (BigInsights node & target node) must be able to login with SSH without password.
+Do not proceed if this is not working.

+- User can use following steps to configure SSH authentication on BigInsights node & target node
+	- As root, run command : ssh-keygen
+	- Proceed with steps
+	- As root, run commmand : ssh-copy-id -i root@ip_address where ip_address is node where you want to login without password
+	- Verify ssh root@<target_node_name>

+### Attributes

+- `node["spss_analytics"]["biginsights_user"]` 	 - BigInsights User, default `biadmin`.
+- `node["spss_analytics"]["biginsights_namenode_port"]` - BigInsights NameNode Port, default `9000`.
+- `node["spss_analytics"]["biginsights_jobnode_port"]`  - BigInsights JobNode Port, default `9001`.
+- `node["spss_analytics"]["admin_username"]`     - SPSS AS Console User, default `admin`.

 Usage
 -----
 You need to create role specific to SPSS Analytics Server before starting cookbook execution.